The Seating Upholstery Guide

 Cow Versus Goat Leather

-Cow is of course the most popular animal hide from which leather is fashioned, but leather can be produced from a wide variety of hides.
-One of these is goatskin, which is used for a few of our pieces.
-Goat leather is thinner than its cow counterpart but can make for a softer and more cost-effective option for real leather upholstery.
+Cow is of course the most popular animal hide from which leather is fashioned.
+But leather can be produced from a wide variety of hides like goatskin, which is used for a few of our pieces.
+Goat leather is thinner than its cow counterpart but is softer and a more cost-effective option for real leather upholstery.

 Goatskin's thinness is actually its best characteristic, as it's the the thinness that makes it both softer and more flexible than cowhide.
 This allows for a tighter fit and makes it less labor intensive to make stitched leather pieces like our Hudson Collection of chairs and stools.
 Goatskin is also more water resistant than cowhide and costs 25% less.

-The Hudson Stitched Lounge Chair, as referenced earlier, is a great example of goat leather upholstery at work.
-The flexibility of this material allows for its use in vintage-modern design since the material can be stretched and manipulated easily, forming timeless designs such as the Hudson.
+The Hudson Stitched Lounge Chair, is a great example of goat leather upholstery and its ability to be stretched and manipulated more easily to form timeless designs such as the Hudson.
 In addition to its beauty, the goatskin is renowned for its softness as a leather.
 When combined with a sturdy iron frame, this piece achieves our high standard for durability.

 Suede is the innermost layer of hide, usually from calf or goat or sheep.
 There are 2 major types of natural suede: non-refined and refined.
 Non-refined suede is made from sheep or calf hides.
 It is denser and more resistant to wear, but also more delicate and does not handle tolerate mechanical stress.
 Refined suede, on the other hand, is made from the hides of deer, goats, and pigs.
 This type of suede is extremely soft, thin, and breathable.